palkanchan/High-available-website/README.md

     •	Install httpd with the help of command yum install httpd.

-    •	Give command for start httpd systemctl start httpd and chkconfig httpd on
+    •	Give command for start httpd systemctl start httpd and chkconfig httpd on.

     •	Choose template from the browser and paste the link address in the server with the command wget (address).